 3 While this strategy will help the government to avoid, limit, or eliminate findings related to its internal control over financial reporting, ultimately, it is the independent auditors responsibility to make the judgment about what findings to report.

-4 See GFOA's Best Practice, Documenting Accounting Policies and Procedures, 2007.
+4 See GFOA's Best Practice, Policies and Procedures Documentation, 2007.

 5 The guidance offered in this report is discussed and applied specifically to local governments in the GFOA publication Evaluating Internal Controls: A Local Manager's Guide.

-6 See GFOA's Best Practice, Improving the Timeliness of Financial Reports, 2008.
+6 See GFOA's Best Practice, Timely Financial Reporting, 2008.

-7 See GFOA's Best Practice, Improving the Timeliness of Financial Reports, 2008.
+7 See GFOA's Best Practice, Timely Financial Reporting, 2008.

 8 While governments are encouraged to document their considerations in determining whether the person responsible for the accounting and reporting function has the knowledge and skills to appropriately apply generally accepted accounting principles in that capacity, ultimately, it is the responsibility of the independent auditor to make that judgment about the governments management.